wandb/docs/docs/guides/hosting/iam/manage-organization.md

 :::

 1. Navigate to the organization's dashboard at https://wandb.ai/home.
 2. Choose the User menu in the upper right corner of the organization dashboard.
-From the dropdown, Choose **Settings**.
+From the dropdown, choose **Settings**.
 3. Within the **Settings** tab, select **General**.
 4. Choose the **Claim domain** button within **Domain capture**.
 5. Provide the email domain in the **Email domain** field.